Investment adviser pleads guilty to trying to defraud NBA union

 "Yes, your honor," Lombardo replied.

 The judge scheduled sentencing for March 20.
-He faces 25 years in prison, although prosecutors agreed to accept a federal sentencing guideline that would provide for no more than 5-1/4 years in prison.
+He faces 25 years in prison, though prosecutors stipulated to a federal sentencing guideline range that would provide for no more than 5-1/4 years in prison.

 Charges remain pending against Kaufman, who faces trial on December 2.
 A lawyer for Kaufman and a spokeswoman for the NBPA did not immediately respond to requests for comment.